 William Thomas died in June of 1872.
 Cornelia Thomas and Catharine Thomas continued to live at 10 Marlborough.

-On May 8, 1874, Cornelia Thomas released her interest as William Thomas’s widow in 10 Marlborough to his three children by his first marriage, who were the residual legatees under his will: Helen (Thomas) Ellis, the wife of attorney Charles Mayo Ellis, who lived at 129 Commonwealth; Mary M. (Thomas) Guild, the widow of attorney George Dwight Guild, who lived at 108 Marlborough; and Catherine C. Thomas.
+On May 8, 1874, Cornelia Thomas released her interest as William Thomas’s widow in 10 Marlborough to his three children by his first marriage, who were the residual legatees under his will: Helen (Thomas) Ellis, the wife of attorney Charles Mayo Ellis, who lived at 129 Commonwealth; Mary M. (Thomas) Guild, the widow of attorney George Dwight Guild, who lived at 108 Marlborough; and Catherine Thomas.

 In the fall of 1874, the Thomas family offered 10 Marlborough for sale.
 An October 17, 1874, Boston Globe advertisement by real estate dealer Robert E. Apthorp noted that the house had a 32×22 foot parlor on the first floor, doors “of solid mahogany and very elegant, plate glass front and rear, steam furnace and every luxury of appointment.
 This house was built by Briggs, and for substantial work and high finish challenges criticism.
 There is also a hand elevator.”